-You are now in a better position to appreciate the kind of medical conditions you are likely to invite due to unhealthy weight.
+You are now in a better position to understand the kind of medical conditions you are likely to invite due to unhealthy weight.

 Health Consequences of Obesity in Adults

-Your higher weight is an indicator of high fatty tissue.
-Accumulation of this fat in your blood vessels increases circulatory resistance.
-This is the primary cause of high BP.
+Heavier weight is an indicator of high fatty tissue in your body.
+Accumulation of fat in your blood vessels increases circulatory resistance and is the primary cause of high BP.